Audio Analysis With Machine Learning: Building AI-Fueled Sound Detection App

 An example of windowing with overlapping.
 Source: Aalto University Wiki

-Learn more about the preprocessing stage and techniques it uses from our article Preparing Your Data For Machine Learning and video below.
+Learn more about the preprocessing stage and techniques it uses from our article Preparing Your Data For Machine Learning and the video below.

 Audio features or descriptors are properties of signals, computed from visualizations of preprocessed audio data.
 They can belong to one of three domains